kxepal/couchdb-python/doc/views.rst

         if doc['type'] == 'post' and doc_has_tags:
             return [[tag.lower(), 1] for tag in doc['tags']]

-But you should remember, that emiting huge result in one shot consumes much more memory than yielding it step by step.
+But you should remember, that emitting huge result in one shot consumes much more memory than yielding it step by step.

 Each document object is `sealed` which means that it could changed without worry